aiidateam/aiida-core/docs/source/intro/get_started.rst

     :ref:`See the troubleshooting section <intro/troubleshooting>`

-.. .. admonition:: In-depth instructions
+.. admonition:: In-depth instructions
-..     :class: tip title-icon-read-more
+    :class: tip title-icon-read-more

-..
-Installing from source?
-Install into a VM?

-..     :ref:`Check the advanced installation section <intro/installation>`
+    For more ways to install AiiDA :ref:`Check the advanced installation section <intro/installation>`.

-..     ..
-For configuration of tab completion or using AiiDA in jupyter, see the :ref:`configuration instructions <configure_aiida>` before moving on.
+    For more detailed instructions on configuring AiiDA, :ref:`see the configuration instructions <configure_aiida>`

 Next Steps
 ==========